 Network of 100 industrial research associations from all sectors (industry and service sector) with 50,000 affiliated companies (above all SMEs)

 Approx. 180 staff

 535 million euros of public funding for research projects by SMEs (2017)

 The AiF promotes R&D for small and medium-sized enterprises in several ways:

-- organisation of joint industrial research for the benefit of entire industrial sectors
+- Organisation of joint industrial research for the benefit of entire sectors

-- networking within and between industrial sectors and politics
+- Networking within and between industrial sectors and policymakers

-In 2014, the AiF managed an annual budget of 504 million euros allocated from public funds for research projects by SMEs.
-It is currently a partner to the Federal Ministry of Economics and Energy (BMWi).
+In 2017, the AiF managed an annual budget of 535 million euros allocated from public funds for research projects by SMEs.
+It is currently a partner to the Federal Ministry for Economics and Energy (BMWi).